acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 We utilise a message bus powered by Celer to route our cross-chain messages.
 Therefore a messages fee is included based on the byte length of the message.

 This fee is charged in every stake transaction.
-In unstake transactions, this fee is charged twice since a two-way communication between BNB Chain and other blockchains is required for safety.
+In unstake transactions, this fee is charged twice since a two-way communication between Acent Mainnet and other blockchains is required for safety.

 ```
 messagingFee = feeBase + message.length * feePerByte;